codeboten/boten.ca/_posts/2021-05-26-practical-otel-part-4-collector.md

      -> otel.library.name: STRING(__main__)
 ```

 With all of this in place, we can feel free to test out different telemetry backends to our hearts' content without ever feeling the pressure of vendor lock-in!
 The OpenTelemetry Collector is so much more than is covered in this article, please take a look at the [collector repository](https://github.com/open-telemetry/opentelemetry-collector) and the [OpenTelemetry website](https://opentelemetry.io) for additional information.
-The configuration for this article can be found alongside the code for all previous parts in GitHub.
+The configuration for this article can be found alongside the code for all previous parts in (GitHub](https://github.com/codeboten/practical-otel).

 ------